Julie Woods – Two Women – Kilim (S)

 $205.00

-Design based on an original artwork by Julie Woods from Pitjantjatjara Artist, in Anangu in the APY Lands in Central Australia and hand embroidered by Kashmiri artisans.
+Design based on an original artwork by Julie Woods from Papulankutja Artists, in Blackstone in Ngaanyatjara Lands in Central Australia and hand embroidered by Kashmiri artisans.

 These beautiful woollen embroideries work equally well as floor rugs and wall hangings making superb statement pieces with colour, warmth and texture.
 This artwork created as part of an accredited Fair Trade cross-cultural collaboration.